Bring the spa home and get some ‘me time’ with a steam shower

 So now we’ve explained what a steam shower cabin is, you’ll probably be interested to know how they could help you (and your family).
 Here are some ideas.

 The heat of the steam treatment relaxes your muscles and this encourages your mind to relax as well.
-You can give it some extra help with appropriate music, perhaps some colored lighting and maybe your choice of aromatherapy oil.
+You can give it some extra help with appropriate music, perhaps some coloured lighting and maybe your choice of aromatherapy oil.
 Over time, regular steam treatments will improve your physical wellness, for example, steam treatments boost the immune system, and when you feel well in your body, you’re more likely to feel well in your mind.

 Make your skin glow

-If you’re doing all the right things for your skin and it’s still not looking as good as you think it should, then there’s a strong chance that at least some of your good work is being undone by environmental pollutants.
+If you’re doing all the right things for flawless skin and it’s still not looking as good as you think it should, then there’s a strong chance that at least some of your good work is being undone by environmental pollutants.
 There’s a limit to what can be done by cleansers you put on the skin, steam, by contrast, gets right into the body and cleans it from the inside.
 As an added bonus, if you have overdone it a bit on the junk food and alcohol, steam will speed up your body’s metabolism and help get the toxins out as quickly as possible.
 Steam will also open up your skin’s pores which means that during or just after a steam treatment is the perfect time to apply a deep-cleansing treatment such as a face mask or a deep-moisturizing treatment.

 Ensure every day is a good hair day